-Ira Review
+Ira Review: A Watchable Thriller With Good Dosage Of Commercial Elements!

 Story

 The plot of Ira revolves around a young doctor named Aryan, who works in a big hospital.
 After certain events, the young doctor lands in a trouble and he is implicated in a murder case.
-Enter Rajiv, who investigates this particular case and he venture to find out the truth.
+Enter Rajiv, who investigates this particular case and he ventures to find out the truth.

 Unni Mukundan As Rajiv